Memphis area may break COVID case record soon

 MEMPHIS, Tenn. — The UT Health Science Center projects that the number of new COVID cases in Shelby County could reach an all-time high in as soon as two weeks.

 No data was reported over the holiday weekend, but the latest numbers from Friday show we’re on a path to break a pandemic record.
-The most recently reported number shows 1,288 new cases reported in one day.
+The most recently reported number shows 1,288 new cases reported in one day with Health Department Director Dr. Michelle Taylor confirming at least 31 cases of the Omicron variant.

+Today, hundreds of people waited for hours to get a COVID test.
+A sea of cars surrounded the Poplar Healthcare COVID testing site, spilling into Hacks Cross Road on Monday.

 Parts of the country are already breaking records.
 The omicron variant is to blame.